U.S. Census Bureau, Commerce.

 Affected Public: State and Local Governments.

-Estimated Time per Response: 8 minutes for monthly respondents who report by mailing or faxing the form, 3 minutes for monthly respondents who send electronic files or printouts, and 23 minutes for annual respondents who report by mailing or faxing the form.
+Estimated Time per Response: 8 minutes for monthly respondents who report via internet, mail or faxing the form, 23 minutes for annual respondents who report via internet, mail or faxing the form and 3 minutes for monthly and annual respondents Start Printed Page 34983who send electronic files or mail printouts.

 Respondent's Obligation: Voluntary.